SpikyZA/report/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You cannot:
-- Sell the bot as your own
-- Release the bot as your own
-- Claim that this is your bot

-You can:
-- Use the bot in your own server